 10-15C-14: REIMBURSEMENT FOR OFF SITE IMPROVEMENTS; CONDITIONS AND LIMITATIONS:

-Reimbursement shall be allowed for off site improvements which are required as a condition of approval of a subdivision.
+Reimbursement shall be allowed for off-site improvements which are required as a condition of approval of a subdivision.
 Whenever an extension of any required off site improvement benefits property contiguous to the extension, other than property owned by the subdivider, the city will enter on its records the amount of the actual cost of the extension across the benefited property.
 The owner of the benefited property shall reimburse the subdivider the charges assessed against such benefited property for a period of thirty (30) years from the date of completion and acceptance of the extension by the city.
 All reimbursable improvements under this section shall be constructed to the fullest extent of the improvement, including, but not limited to, full width and fully improved rights of way.

 The amount of the reimbursement to be paid by a benefited property shall be determined by an engineer's estimate submitted to the city on a per linear foot basis.
 The extension reimbursement charge shall be paid before any service connection is made to the benefited property and shall be in addition to all other fees and charges.
 (Ord.
 05-4, 2-22-2005, eff.
 3-22-2005)